piranha/solovyov.net/src/blog/2021/streaming/index.md

 I still feel the itch to produce some video content, but I guess it shouldn't be live coding.
 It's not exciting to watch some guy trying to figure out what the hell is going on with that SHA1 calculation for 10 minutes.
 Maybe diving deep in some bigger project would be more interesting, but I'm not involved in a big open source right now, and showing innards of Kasta is something I'm wary of.

-Now my idea is to do a few (shorter) videos on various technical/programming topics, like why PostgreSQL is the best DB, or what do I think about Hotwire, etc. Topics aren't set in stone and I'm open to suggestions!
+Now my idea is to do a few (shorter) videos on various technical/programming topics.
 Stay tuned, [subscribe](https://www.youtube.com/c/asolovyov) to my channel to get notifications, etc.